 8. Kobe Bryant

 Kobe’s inclusion on this list may elicit a few boos, but the way he has transformed his body during his career warrants some respect.
-From entering the league as a skinny 18 year old, Kobe has put on a little more muscle every year and you can tell it has paid off by the way his game has become more physical, and less about put jumping defenders, over that time.
+From entering the league as a skinny 18 year old, Kobe has put on a little more muscle every year and you can tell it has paid off by the way his game became more physical, and less about out jumping defenders, over that time.

 7. Ray Allen